 Unfortunately, this fungal disease is not possible to cure.
 Once the olive tree gets affected, the tree will die if this disease is not managed.
 As well, fruiting can also be affected since the tree is no longer fit to bear them.
 The best way to control it to prolong the life of the tree is proper pruning, watering, and fertilizing.

-5. Bacteria Infestation
+7. Bacteria Infestation

 Another cause of the leaves to drop from the olive tree is a bacterial infection known as the olive knot.
 Normally it spreads through water and can affect the olive tree fast.
 It will go through the cuts and wounds of the tree.
-Once it’s concerned, a thick gall will appear on woody parts of the olive tree including twigs, branches, limbs, trunks, roots and leaves.
+Once it’s concerned, a thick gall will appear on woody parts of the olive tree including twigs, branches, limbs, trunks, roots, and leaves.

 The gall can restrict the nourishment of the olive tree.
 It will no longer absorb water, and the leaves will fall out, making it impossible to photosynthesize.
-To treat infected olive trees, you should remove easily visible knots from infected parts of the tree and spray with bactericide applications to prevent it from coming back.
+To treat infected olive trees, you should remove easily visible knots from infected parts of the tree and spray with bactericide applications to prevent them from coming back.

 Do Olive Trees Lose Leaves in Winter?

 No, olive trees are evergreen.
-But the olive leaves are dropping more often prior winter dormant season but never drops off all of them at once.
+But the olive leaves are dropping more often prior to the winter dormant season but never drops off all of them at once.
 The heaviest olive leaves fall is in winter during harsh weather and in spring during new growth.

 Conclusion: Why Olive Tree Dropping Leaves?